 Evening Star Reversal

-In theory, it is supposed to represent a single day retracement of the previous three days, but in function, it behaves different.
+In theory, it is supposed to represent a single-day retracement of the previous three days, but in function, it behaves differently.
 Consider this; the Three Line Strike is a bullish engulfing pattern where instead of engulfing the previous day, it engulfs the previous three days.

-Thomas Bulkowski’s research suggests this pattern trades bullish 84% of the time which makes this pattern a horrible bearish pattern but a darn good bullish signal.
+Thomas Bulkowski's research suggests this pattern trades bullish 84% of the time, making this pattern a horrible bearish pattern but a darn good bullish signal.
 Unfortunately, though, the likelihood of this pattern appearing is rare as examples are hard to find, and the frequency of occurrence is pretty low.

-This innocent little spinning top with a long upper shadow can be a death blow to a bullish trend if it is occurring at resistance, but that same candlestick formation is not even called a shooting star if it occurs at support.
+This innocent little spinning top with a long upper shadow can be a death blow to a bullish trend if it occurs at resistance, but that same candlestick formation is not even called a shooting star if it occurs at support.
 It is called an inverted hammer.

 The incredibly powerful Evening Star Reversal is one of the most predictive formations you will find when it comes to ending a bullish trend.